[PREV - HUMBLED_AGAIN] [TOP]

 a comparison to someone who seems ("Einstein skipped a lot of the

-Ted Nelson's comparison of himself should something like that.")
+Ted Nelson's comparison of himself should I feel trapped by this

 and so on can seem very pretentious--